turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   propagation and enforcement configurations.
 Keep *Beseelung*, recruitment, retention, jealousy, jurisdiction, sanctions, and physical violence as separate axes.
+- When the Culture Program branch matters, identify the unit, subtractive essence, load-bearing claim, accessible defeater, final interpreter, evidence horizon, actual correction, and countercase.
+Keep branch independent of order level, propagation form, corrigibility, jurisdiction, *Beseelung*, entrusted power, capture susceptibility, and hazard.
+- When Culture Program capture matters, derive the incumbent objective, activity system, role criteria, and metrics; compare performance under the incumbent and candidate successor; identify the capture-inference stage; and calibrate the proposed response.
+Map carrying-structure nodes and distinguish vigilance, targeted infrastructure control, and person-directed sanction.
+Do not infer a covert operational agent or individual guilt from a system-level pattern.
+- When an actor seriously proclaims program allegiance, authorization, intent, or action, apply the Self-Attribution Presumption: believe that report first as evidence of the actor's operative understanding and as a program-level warning.
+  Then test authenticity, timing, script fit, authority, internal contestation, recurrence, organizational support, and rival explanations.
+Do not confuse reported authorization with cosmological truth, collective agreement, parent-program causation, or upstream command.
+- Source-separate attribution.
+A hostile “Nazi” or “Cultural WMD” label is an allegation about the target and evidence of the accuser's classification; it is not the target's self-report.
+Require independent target evidence and infer projection only from corresponding evidence about the accuser.
+- For large or allegedly secret programs, compare public doctrine, recruitment, internal and elite formation, spontaneous member descriptions, action grammar, sanctions, institutions, and offspring.
+Secrecy can shift the channel but ordinarily trades off against scale or transmission fidelity.
+- For an adaptive pluralist design, separate the person-protecting constraint shell, variation topology, proposal layer, sensors, update or selection rule, and living moral formation.
+Compare scorecards with raw outcomes, testimony, audit, and costly entry/retention/exit; do not appoint any one signal as oracle.
+- For soft secession, distinguish Mises's territorial self-determination from the project's reversed-priority translation.
+Audit the central capture prize, common-mode dependencies, local failure domains, blast radius, surviving alternatives, recovery, and common-shell protection.
+- For a *Schutzbalken* analysis, state the concrete person or standing protected, the power centre and mechanism, its jurisdiction, answerability, review, correction, succession, alternatives, refusal, and exit.
+Evaluate elections and other institutions as fallible implementations.
+Apply the same test to a public protector erected against private power.
+- When using the Lifted-Order Capacity Dashboard, preserve all nine capacities, their three diagnostic groups, sensor discrepancies, distributions, and non-compensable sentinels.
+Under *Own*, distinguish homestead stock, generation, and retention and test effective security rather than nominal title.
 - When order level matters, ask whether participants share concrete rules and answers or the generator that produces and corrects them.
 Treat dense detailed rules as evidence, and pluralism as a possible output, rather than either as the